rwth-irt/gnssFGO/README.md

 [2] *Haoming Zhang, Zhanxin Wang and Heike Vallery*, Learning-based NLOS Detection and Uncertainty Prediction of GNSS Observations with Transformer-Enhanced LSTM Network, accepted at the IEEE ITSC2023, arxiv, DOI: [10.48550/arXiv.2309.00480](https://arxiv.org/abs/2309.00480)

-For more information and sample request, please contact h.zhang@irt.rwth-aaachen.de
+For more information and sample request, please contact h.zhang@irt.rwth-aachen.de

 ---